 With shorted sessions I try to work around these things.
 It gives people time to stand up and walk around or organized things in the household.

 Aside from cutting down the session times I also switch to half day sessions instead of doing full day sessions.
 For example, a regular 2 days class now takes 4 half days.
 We alter each day from morning to afternoon and back.
 That should give another grade of flexibility when it comes to child care or simple things like going to the supermarket at a convenient time.

 As said earlier, I'm very much surprised how well everything went.
 Aside from the occasional speaking with the microphone off nothing really bad happened.
 The students where also adapting it quickly.

 For myself, it is ok.
 I'm happy that in my field of work I have this opportunity to switch to a digital form, even that not all customers want to switch to it.
 However, whoever thinks, that because I do not have to leave home for this and practically can fall out of bed and start the training is wrong.
-I experience live virtual training classes as more exhausting compared to in-person classes.
+I experience remote training classes as more exhausting compared to in-person classes.
 It might be the small screen at which I'm starring for quite a while.
 The technical aspects I have to worry about (running out of battery, or a broken internet connection).
 I have no idea.
 My hope is, that we all can switch back to in-person classes, well, soon.
-But, I'm also fine with providing live virtual training further, even in times when we successfully fought the virus.
+But, I'm also fine with providing remote training further, even in times when we successfully fought the virus.
 It seems like a good way to train teams which are located across countries.